research-fosdem/research-fosdem.github.io/index.md

 👉 [Follow us on Twitter](https://twitter.com/FosdemResearch) for more coverage.
 -->

-# The Open Research devroom
+# About the Open Research devroom

 The Open Research devroom addresses [FLOSS](https://www.gnu.org/philosophy/floss-and-foss.en.html) developers in a broad community concerned with research production and curation: scientists, engineers, journalists, archivists, curators, activists.
 The tools and technologies targeted are typically creating, handling or sharing knowledge artifacts: data, academic papers, books, collections, web contents, algorithms, artworks.